 - Enhanced Online Medical Education approved for CME

-- Quality Improvement Training at your clinic site
+- Quality Improvement Training

 - Metrics that are of high value to ambulatory pediatric care

 - QI Teamspace -a user friendly data collection system specifically designed for quality improvement efforts

 - PHiiT QI Team and Individual Practice Support

 This training will serve as a supplement to all PHiiT projects.
 "Quality Improvement 101 – Small Amplitude, High Frequency Improvement Cycles" – This talk by Francis Rushton is highly insightful to the biggest challenge to practice improvement: taking too big of a bite from your problem.
 As providers, we sometimes have magical thinking about how quickly we can impact change in our practice.
 This video will set the groundwork for more effective and persistent change.